The Opuntia genus offers endless prickly pear variations. Somehow they are the glory and bane in the cactus garden:

 Opuntias propagate easily by cutting off and planting a pad.
 There is no reason for not building a wonderful collection.

-Opuntia Subulata (op-UN-shee-a Sub-yoo-LAH-tuh) also known by the synonym Austrocylindropuntia subulata belongs to the Cactaceae family.
+Austrocylindropuntia subulata belongs to the Cactaceae family.
 It is among 300 or so species that fall into the genus Opuntia, one of the largest genus in the family Cactaceae.
 Austrocylindropuntia Subulata

 Opuntia Basilaris [op-UN-tee-a, bas-il-LAIR-iss] is a small Opuntia species from the family Cactaceae (cactus).
 Native to the deserts of northwest Mexico and southwestern regions of the United States, the plant

 Opuntia Humifusa [op-UN-tee-a, hum-ih-FEW-suh] is a succulent, clump-forming shrub from the family Cactaceae.
 Native to many parts of eastern North America, the plant also has some other scientific names.
 These include: